top of page

 Goodbye Liza Jane

 Mountaineer's Love Song was popularized in 1926 by Al Hopkins & His Buckle Busters.
 Al Hopkins was from Watauga County, North Carolina.
 His best known fiddler, Charlie Bowman, was from Gray Station (now known as Gray), near Johnson City, TN.
 He joined the band when he met Hopkins at the 1925 Mountain City, TN Fiddlers Convention.
 They made musical history when they entered a New York studio to record six sides for Ralph Peer and OKeh Records in 1925.
 Looking for a name for the band, Peer originally called them the Hill Billies after Hopkins said, "We're nothing but a bunch of hillbillies from North Carolina and Virginia.
 Call us anything."
 The term stuck.
-Soon, any early country track being issued at the time was called (and marketed as) "hillbilly music".
+Soon, any early country track being issued at the time was called (and marketed as) "hillbilly music."

 Learn more about Charlie Bowman, Al Hopkins and His Buckle Busters/Hill Billies, and Charlie's tune East Tennessee Blues HERE.